OscarBravio/Neural-networks-presentation/README.md

 There are two files in the repository:

-1) jupyter notebook generates dataset and all the computations
+1) jupyter notebook generating dataset and all the computations

 2) presenation in HTML generated from file (1)